egonw/create-bridgedb-metabolites/README.md

   mv database_accession.tsv chebi_database_accession.tsv
   ```

+4. make sure the Wikidata file is saved

+Run the following SPARQL queries at http://queries.wikidata.org/ and save the
+output as CSV files:

+4.1 CAS registry numbers

+SPARQL query of which the output is to be saved as "cas2wikidata.csv":

+4.2 ChemSpider

+SPARQL query of which the output is to be saved as "cs2wikidata.csv":

+4.3 PubChem CIDs

+SPARQL query of which the output is to be saved as "pubchem2wikidata.csv":

+4.4 KEGG compound IDs

+SPARQL query of which the output is to be saved as "kegg2wikidata.csv":

+4.4 KnAPSaCK IDs

+SPARQL query of which the output is to be saved as "ksnapsack2wikidata.csv":

+4.4 LIPIDMAP IDs

+SPARQL query of which the output is to be saved as "lm2wikidata.csv":

-4. run the script with Groovy:
+5. run the script with Groovy:

   groovy hmdb2derby.groovy

-5. open the file in PathVisio
+6. open the file in PathVisio

 References
 ----------